Good Friday and Easter Monday – View holiday hours for City of Winnipeg facilities and services from April 3 to April 6.

 If it is snowing or has snowed, you should expect to see our equipment on the road.

-The flashing amber and blue safety lighting on equipment makes it more visible.
+The flashing blue, or amber and blue, safety lighting on equipment makes it more visible.
 It also warns people that these vehicles are at work.

 Always think safety-first when you're near heavy equipment.
 Crews need room to do their work.
 It's in everyone's best interest to Stay Back, Stay Safe.